gkmit-inside/gkmit-inside-documentation/docs/functional-cases.md

 - Post status changes to "Accepted"
 - Post immediately appears on main feed
-- Author receives approval notification (implied)
+- Author receives approval at "Your Post"
-- Post visible to all users
+- Post visible to all users in "Feed"

 **Option B: Reject**